 As previously mentioned, there are some loose, rocky climbs along the trail.
 A good pair of trekking poles will serve you well in these areas.
 We also recommend using rubber tips, both to protect the ends of your poles as well as help you grip rocky surfaces better.

-A lightweight set of trekking poles, such as our Tri-Fold Carbon Cork trekking poles, are highly recommended for the rocky terrain in the Superstition Mountains.
+lightweight set of trekking poles, such as our Tri-Fold Carbon Cork trekking poles, are highly recommended for the rocky terrain in the Superstition Mountains.

 Of course, you'll need a sturdy tent that doesn't add a lot of bulk or weight to your pack.
 A versatile down quilt and an ultralight sleeping pad will add to your nighttime comfort on the cool desert nights.

-For a comprehensive list of what to pack for your trip, be sure to check out our Ultimate Backpacker's Packing List.
+Finally, to make sure you don't forget something at home, use our Ultimate Backpacker's Packing List.
 It even includes a convenient printable checklist!

 Do I need a permit?